SUMMARY

 WHERE DO I FIND IT?

-The Second Letter of John is the twenty-fourth book in the New Testament.
+The Second Letter of John is the 24th book in the New Testament.
 It is the second of the three “Johannine Letters,” a collection of writings that share much in common with each other and with the Gospel of John.

 WHO WROTE IT?